Potsdam Conference: Preparation

-In May 1945, Churchill wrote Truman hoping to arrange a meeting of the three governments to occur in June.
+In May 1945, Churchill wrote to Truman hoping to arrange a meeting of the three governments to occur in June.
 Truman hoped for Stalin to propose the meeting so as to avoid the appearance that the Americans and British were ganging up on the Soviets.
 With some prompting from Truman's aide Harry Hopkins, Stalin proposed a meeting in the Berlin area.
-Informed of this by the US, Churchill sent a letter agreeing that he'd be happy to meet in “what is left of Berlin”.
+Informed of this by the US, Churchill sent a letter agreeing that he'd be happy to meet in "what is left of Berlin".

 Some sources suggest Truman delayed the conference in order for it to meet after the results of the first atomic bomb test were known.
-The conference was eventually set to begin July 16 at Cecilienhof in Potsdam, near Berlin.
+The conference was eventually set to begin on 16 July at Cecilienhof in Potsdam, near Berlin.

-Stalin arrived a day late, a choice he made, according to biographer D.N.
-Volkogonov, “because he was accustomed to having people wait for him”.
-He was coming from a meeting with Mao, where he’d made the Chinese wait a day to meet with him, and then he told the Potsdam attendees he had been held up by the Chinese.
-He traveled to Berlin on a heavily guarded train out of fear of flying.

 Relationships among leaders

 A number of changes had taken place in the five months since the Yalta Conference and greatly affected the relationships among the leaders.
 The Soviets occupied Central and Eastern Europe.
-The Baltic states were forcibly re-incorporated into the USSR, while the Red Army also occupied Poland, Czechoslovakia, Hungary, Bulgaria, and Romania.
+The Baltic states were forcibly reincorporated into the USSR, while the Red Army also occupied Poland, Czechoslovakia, Hungary, Bulgaria, and Romania.
 Refugees fled from those countries.
 Stalin had set up a puppet communist government in Poland, insisted that his control of Eastern Europe was a defensive measure against possible future attacks, and claimed that it was a legitimate sphere of Soviet influence.

 Winston Churchill, who had served for most of the war as British prime minister in a coalition government, was replaced during the conference by Clement Attlee.
-Churchill's administration had a Soviet policy since the early 1940s that differed considerably from Roosevelt's and believed Stalin to be a "devil"-like tyrant, who led a vile system.
+Churchill's government had a Soviet policy since the early 1940s that differed considerably from Franklin D. Roosevelt's and believed Stalin to be a "devil"-like tyrant, who led a vile system.
 A general election was held in the United Kingdom on 5 July 1945, but its results were delayed to allow the votes of armed forces personnel to be counted in their home constituencies.
 The outcome became known during the conference, when Attlee became the new prime minister.